obonaventure/cnp3/book/transport/tcp.rst

 .. index:: Transmission Control Block

-.. sidebar:: The Transmission Control Block
+.. note:: The Transmission Control Block

  For each established TCP connection, a TCP implementation must maintain a Transmission Control Block (:term:`TCB`).
 A TCB contains all the information required to send and receive segments on this connection :rfc:`793`.
 This includes [#ftcpurgent]_ :